 “The CFPB has promulgated a new rule regarding prepaid financial products, which, among other things, will establish new disclosure requirements specific to prepaid accounts, eliminate certain fees that may currently be imposed on prepaid accounts, and make it economically unfeasible for a prepaid card provider such as our NetSpend business to offer courtesy overdraft protection on prepaid accounts.
 The rule is scheduled to become effective April 1, 2019.”

-Of note, the CFPB’s new rule does not explicitly prohibit overdraft nor does it place a restriction on the price that program managers and their partner issuing banks can charge.
-It does require companies to utilize certain procedures for marketing the product.
-Companies cannot contact consumers until an account has been active for at least 30 days.
-If a consumer does make an overdraft, then the company has to wait at least 21 days before the can charge a fee.
-Additionally, the rule forces companies to treat overdraft as a credit service.
-That means that companies have to comply with the Truth-in-Lending Act if they are going to offer overdraft.
+Of note, the CFPB’s prepaid debit card rule does not explicitly prohibit overdraft nor does it place a restriction on the price that program managers and their partner issuing banks can charge.
+However, it did require companies to underwrite the service.
+The rule specificed that companies could not offer the product to consumers until the account had been active for at least 30 days.
+Once reviewed and approved, there were other constraints.
+If a consumer did overdraft, his or her card company had to wait at least 21 days before charging a fee.

 Back to list of blog posts